Covariant path integrals for quantum fields back-reacting on classical space-time

+then we would not be able to write the evolution in terms of product Kraus operators with an index given in terms of a single classical field trajectory $\Phi_t$ as in Eq. \eqref{eq: productKraus}.
+The fact that we can write the evolution as a convex mixture of products, plus the short range of the quantum interaction and Lindbladian is what prohibits the generation of entanglement.
+The classical interaction itself need not be local.
+In contrast, given the fully quantum action of Eq. \eqref{eq: QG-actionNewton} and source terms $m^\pm_A(x)\Phi(x)+m^\pm_B(x)\Phi^\pm(x)$, one can perform the Gaussian integral over the bra and ket Newtonian potentials $\Phi^+$ and $\Phi^-$, to get an interaction which clearly can create entanglement between regions $A$ and $B$ as one has terms $\pm iG\frac{m_A^\pm(x)m^\pm_B(y)}{|x-y|}$ in the reduced action~\cite{christodoulou2023locally}.

 \textbf{Discussion.} In this work, we have introduced a general path integral for classical-quantum dynamics, given by Equation \eqref{eq: positiveCQ}, which opens up the way to study classical degrees of freedom coupled to quantum ones via path integral methods.
 This provides an approach to study covariant theories of classical fields coupled to quantum ones.
-We have given an explicit example of a Lorentz invariant CQ theory and discussed potential applications to classical-quantum theories of gravity.
+We have given an explicit example of a Lorentz invariant CQ theory and applied it to classical-quantum theories of gravity.

-In particular, we have arrived at a diffeomorphism invariant theory of CQ gravity - summarized by Equations \eqref{eq: deco}, \eqref{eq: diff} - which acts to suppress paths that deviate from the trace of Einstein's equations, whilst simultaneously decohering the quantum system according to the trace of the stress-energy tensor.
+In particular, we have arrived at a diffeomorphism invariant theory of CQ general relativity - summarized by Equations \eqref{eq: deco}, \eqref{eq: diff} - which acts to suppress paths that deviate from the trace of Einstein's equations, whilst simultaneously decohering the quantum system according to the trace of the stress-energy tensor.
 This provides a first example of diffeomorphism invariant classical-quantum dynamics and, more generally, is a first example of diffeomorphism invariant collapse dynamics \cite{Pearle:1988uh,PhysRevA.42.78,BassiCollapse,PhysRevD.34.470, GisinCollapse, relcollapsePearle, 2006RelCollTum}, where the loss of coherence is a derived consequence of the interaction of a quantum system with a classical dynamical variable.
 We have also proposed a diffeomorphism invariant theory that reproduces all of Einstein's equations as a limiting case.
-Since $D_{2,\mu\nu\rho\sigma}$ is not positive semi-definite, we have not proven that the dynamics is normalisable, but this has since been shown in in \cite{UCLNormPI}.
+Since $D_{2,\mu\nu\rho\sigma}$ is not positive semi-definite, we have not proven that the dynamics is normalizable, and suppresses paths away from Einstein's equation, but this has since been shown in \cite{UCLNormPI,oppenheim2025tensormode}.